-Food Safety and Inspection Service: What Must be Validated?
+Food Safety and Inspection Service: What is the HACCP System?

-- Validation is the process of demonstrating that the HACCP system, as designed, can adequately control identified hazards to produce a safe, unadulterated product. - The HACCP system is defined as the HACCP plan in operation, including the HACCP plan itself. - The HACCP plan in operation includes the hazard analysis, any supporting documentation including prerequisite programs supporting decisions in the hazard analysis, and all HACCP records.
+- The HACCP system is defined as the HACCP plan in operation, including the HACCP plan itself. - The HACCP plan in operation includes the hazard analysis, any supporting documentation including prerequisite programs supporting decisions in the hazard analysis, and all HACCP records.